 March 2019 marked the release of my third novel, Lilac in Winter!

 In June 2020, my beloved dog Riley passed away.
 Brown Beagle Books continues in his honor.

 In March 2021, I officially launched my spiritual services practice, Susan Dawn Spiritual Connections, LLC, after three years growing this passion and hobby on YouTube and other social media platforms.
 Services include spiritual development coaching, tarot readings, channelings, and more.

 November 2021: Before Lilac, Lia, and Annie lived there, Montours City was just a town where seventeen-year-old Janie could catch her breath.
 Little did she know how it would also capture her heart.
 Go back to the beginning with my new novel, East of Everywhere or visit MontoursCity.com to learn more about the evolving town!

-Coming in Fall 2023: Get ready to learn more about the soldier from Gold in the Days of Summer in the upcoming Ashes in Autumn, set to be released in Fall 2023!
+Coming in Fall 2024: Get ready to learn more about the soldier from Gold in the Days of Summer in TWO new books, set to be released in Fall 2024!